zpgallegos/zavant/docs/hex-methodology.md

 quality.
 Player and season filters apply to both semantic models, allowing the same selection to drive counting statistics, rate metrics, contact measurements, and batted-ball distributions.

+The source-controlled semantic layer also includes pitch, runner-movement, and player-game participation grains.
+Those support complete pitch counts, pitch-family and count splits, baserunning totals, and games played without forcing unrelated events into the plate-appearance grain.
+The published app's current primary experience remains the batting and contact-quality profile.

 The current portfolio includes final regular-season MLB games.
 Postseason, Spring Training, exhibition, unfinished, and cancelled games are not included in